-The Connecticut Development Authority, hereinafter referred to as CDA or the Authority, is a quasi-public agency as provided for by Chapter 12 of the General Statutes.
+The Connecticut Development Authority hereinafter referred to as CDA or the Authority, is a quasi-public agency as provided for by Chapter 12 of the General Statutes.
 CDA is a body politic and corporate, constituting a political instrumentality and political subdivision of the State.
 CDA operates primarily under the provisions of Title 32, Chapter 579, Sections 32-11a through 32-23zz of the General Statutes.
 The Authority's mission is to maintain and create jobs within the State by stimulating industrial and commercial development, primarily through financial assistance to businesses.
-In addition, the Authority was responsible for operations at the Hartford Civic Center (HCC) from September 1993 through June 30, 2007.
-CDA entered into a facilities management contract for HCC effective July 1, 2007, subsequent to the audited period.
-Pursuant to the terms of that contract, CDA transferred full managerial, operational and financial responsibility for HCC to the contractor.
+In addition, the Authority was responsible for operations at the XL Center from September 1993 through June 30, 2008.
+CDA entered into a facilities management contract for the XL Center effective July 1, 2007.
+Pursuant to the terms of that contract, CDA transferred full managerial, operational and financial responsibility for the XL Center, formerly known as the Hartford Civic Center, to the contractor, Northland/AEG.
+Effective October 23, 2007, exclusive naming rights and other related rights for the facility known as the "Hartford Civic Center" were granted to XL for consideration and in effect the Civic Center was renamed the "XL Center".
+The terms of the agreement commenced on October 23, 2007, and will expire on October 23, 2013.
+All past references to the former name "Hartford Civic Center" will now appropriately be stated as "XL Center" for the purposes of this report.